agconti/lime/README.md

 *  support for passing a list of tickers / securities for easy analysis

-###Name Etymology
-After getting a lot of ticks (tick bites), you get lime.

-All submissions are welcome.
+Want to contribute?
 To submit a change, fork this repo, commit your changes, and send me a [pull request](http://help.github.com/send-pull-requests/).